When you wear a shirt made from Ahimsa handloom, you're not just choosing comfort—you're choosing non-violence.

 Your skin is your largest organ.
 It breathes, sweats, detoxifies.
 It's in contact with your clothes 16+ hours a day.

 Polyester blends trap heat, block sweat evaporation, and can irritate skin.
-Synthetic dyes contain chemicals.
 Fast fashion fabrics shed microplastics—literally plastic particles entering your skin.

 Ahimsa handloom respects your body.

-Natural cotton fibers woven slowly on a handloom create a fabric structure that breathes.
+Natural fibers like cotton and linen woven slowly on a handloom from nature inspired weaves create a fabric structure that breathes.
 It absorbs moisture, allows air circulation, and feels like a second skin—not a plastic wrap.

 How Ahimsa Handloom is Made